sourcegraph/sourcegraph-public-snapshot/doc/dev/adr/1655963328-sunset-datadog.md

 ### Decision

-Revert to use Loki as logging aggregator and HoneyComb for tracing purposes.
+Revert to use Loki as logging aggregator and HoneyComb/Grafana for tracing purposes.

 ### Consequences